vcz-fr/blog/README.md

 ## The motivation

 Who said a blog has do be bulky and heavy?
-Why should we trust third party solutions to express our thoughts when everything is -almost- readily avaiable?
+Why should we trust third party solutions to express our thoughts when everything is -almost- readily available?

 Introducing VCZ Blog with an age-old pledge: a fast and reliable experience with no tracking on my side.
 Ever.